CzechNoris/eu4-ds-gypsy/README.md

 ### Generate builds by effect weights

-You can either use the script to get N best builds per build size of you can use playbook `notebooks/template_build_search.ipynb` to start your research (make a copy of the template).
-In case of the script way, wou need to craft your own weights using `data/external/weights/weights_template.yaml`.
-Make an copy and adjust the numbers according your wish, then run the script.
-There are many parameters how to mainly speed up the process, but to start with, only the weights file is required combined with the religion and government of your choosing.
+You can utilize the script to obtain the N best builds for each idea size.
+To do so, you'll need to create your own build configuration by modifying the `data/external/build_configs/_build_config.yaml` file.
+Make a copy of it and adjust the numbers according to your preferences, then execute the script.
+There are various parameters to enhance the process primarily for speed, but to begin, you only need the weights file along with your chosen religion and government.

 ```bash
 # python ./scripts/gen_builds.py -help